kaaron22/HTMVault/resources/design-document.md

 U4.
 As a user, I want to reactivate a medical device in the inventory, in the event that it has been returned to service (i.e. it was a previous rental and is being rented again).

 U5.
-As a user, I want to search for a device's inventory record by its control sticker number or serial number.
+As a user, I want to retrieve a device's inventory record by its control sticker number or serial number.

 U6.
-As a user, I want to view a medical device's inventory record, including its PM compliance status (i.e. the last PM date, the next PM due date, and whether it is past due or not), as well as the list of work orders attached to it, sorted by completion date (ascending or descending).
-Note: open work orders without a completion date to show up first in a list sorted in descending order.
+As a user, I want to view a medical device's inventory record, including its PM compliance status (i.e. the last PM date, the next PM due date, and whether it is past due or not), as well as a summary view of the list of work orders attached to it, sorted by completion date (ascending or descending).
+The summary work order view will contain the work order id, the work order type, the completion status, the date created, and the completion date/time, if applicable.
+Note: open work orders without a completion date time to show up first in a list sorted in descending order.

 U7.
 As a user, I want to view a list of medical devices at a facility, sorted by control sticker number (ascending or descending), showing manufacturer/model, assigned department, and the PM due date.